Macmillan Inc.: Brett family

 Under the leadership of the Brett family, Macmillan served as the publisher of American authors Winston Churchill, Margaret Mitchell, author of Gone with the Wind, and Jack London, author of White Fang and Call of the Wild.

 The Bretts remained in control of the American offices of Macmillan from its creation in 1869 to the early 1960s, "a span matched by few other families in the history of United States business."

-Macmillan Publishers sold its stake in Macmillan US in 1951 and later re-entered the American publishing industry with the founding of St. Martin's Press in 1952.
+Macmillan Publishers sold its stake in the U.S. subsidiary in 1951 and later re-entered the American publishing industry with the founding of St. Martin's Press in 1952.